chris-aqui/NebulaNotes/README.md

-# Notion-like app
+# NebulaNotes app

 ### React + TypeScript + Vite

-Notion-like app that allows users to create notes and organize them in a tree structure.
+NebulaNotes app that allows users to create notes and organize them in a tree structure.

 ## Features